Frzy/alr-site/README.md

 - [x] Calendar Schedule View
 - [ ] In Calendar Month View differentiate between all day events and timed events
 - [ ] Support WYSIWUG in calendar event description
+- [ ] Support form to update all activity log names to another name
+- [ ] Ability to edit personal activity logs
+- [ ] Ability for officers to edit any activity log

 ## Deploy on Vercel